Purchasing commercial real estate can differ much from obtaining a home. Read on for some tips and suggestions that will help you come out ahead.

 Whether you are buying or selling, don’t shy away from negotiation.
 Be heard and fight to get a fair property price.

 Use your digital camera to take pictures of the property.
 Make certain that the pictures show irregularities, such as holes or bad paint on walls, carpet stains, and bathtub or sink discoloration.

 Commercial Real Estate

-Be certain the commercial property you are considering has good utilities access.
+Make sure you have the right access that has utilities on commercial properties.
 Your business has its own utility needs, but you are most likely going to need water, sewer, electric and possibly even gas.

 Pay for professional inspections of your commercial property before you put it on the market.
 If the inspections turn up any problems, remediate them before listing the property for sale.

 A letter of intent should be kept simple by focusing on larger issues and leaving smaller issues to negotiate later.
 The negotiations will become less tense and you will be able to better get an agreement on the more small problems.